pincompdev/Original-Pinball-Compilation/README.md

 Original Pinball Compilation

 This project is planned to contain multiple pinball tables.
-As of this writing, only one is available.
-It is incomplete, but playable.
+As of this writing, two are available.
+One is complete; the other is incomplete, but playable.

 Build (macOS)